djackson1/vPlayer/README.md

 this will install the vplayer to 'node_modules/vplayer'

 # Usage
-  include the script tag on your page
+  include the script tag on your page (your path may vary, but it must load from node_modules...)
   ```
   <script src="node_modules/vplayer/vplayer.js"></script>
   ```

-  include the stylesheet for the vplayer (your path may vary, but it must load from node_modules...)
+  include the stylesheet for the vplayer (your path may vary, but it must load from node_modules as stated above)
   ```
   <link rel="stylesheet" type="text/css" href="node_modules/vplayer/style.css">
   ```